The Hunger Games: Catching Fire: Plot

 In the Games, Katniss and Peeta ally with Finnick Odair and Mags from District 4.
-They face deadly poisonous fog at night; when Peeta is injured, the elderly Mags sacrifices herself so they can escape.
+They face deadly poisonous fog at night; when Peeta is injured, the elderly Mags sacrifices herself so that Finnick can help save Peeta rather than her.
 They also battle mutated mandrills, during which the female victor from District 6 sacrifices herself to save Peeta's life.

-Fleeing to a central beach, the group unites with Beetee and Wiress from District 3, and Johanna Mason, the female victor from District 7.
-Wiress discovers the arena is designed like a clock, with dangers recurring at intervals.
+Fleeing to a central beach, the group unites with Beetee and Wiress from District 3, and Johanna Mason from District 7.
+Wiress discovers the arena is designed like a clock, with dangers recurring each hour.
 The Careers suddenly ambush the group.
-Katniss and Johanna kill Gloss and Cashmere, the victors from District 1, but Wiress is killed in the encounter.
+Katniss and Johanna kill District 1's Gloss and Cashmere, but Wiress is killed.

 Beetee plans to lure the remaining Careers to the beach and electrocute them with lightning.
 The group prepares the trap by laying a wire from a tree—which is hit with lightning every 12 hours—to the shore.
 When District 2 victors Brutus and Enobaria arrive, Johanna incapacitates Katniss, removes the tracker from her arm, and flees.
 Katniss discovers an unconscious Beetee, seemingly electrocuted by the arena's force field.
 Hearing a cannon (signaling Brutus's death) and unable to find Peeta, Katniss nearly attacks Finnick, suspecting betrayal.
 He reminds her of the real enemy.
-Katniss attaches the wire to an arrow which she shoots into the arena's roof just as lightning strikes; the electricity destroys the arena's force field, blows a hole in the roof, and shuts down the arena's systems, but also knocks Katniss unconscious, and she is rescued by a hovercraft.
+Katniss attaches the wire to an arrow which she shoots into the arena's roof just as lightning strikes; the electricity destroys the arena's force field, blows a hole in the roof, and shuts down the arena's systems, but also knocks Katniss unconscious.
+She is picked up by a hovercraft.

 Katniss wakes in the hovercraft with Haymitch, Finnick, an unconscious Beetee, and Head Gamemaker Plutarch Heavensbee.
 Haymitch reveals they are headed to District 13, which not only still exists but is the headquarters of a full-scale rebellion that erupted during the Games.
 He explains that Heavensbee and several of the tributes were part of a rebel plan to rescue her, but the Capitol captured Peeta and Johanna.
 Enraged by Haymitch's failure to save Peeta, Katniss attacks him before she is sedated.
 She later wakes in District 13 with Gale, who assures her that her family is safe, but tells her the Capitol has destroyed District 12.